Oghma-Infinium/Apostasy/GAMEPLAY.md

 <summary>Static Skill Leveling Settings</summary>

  - Gain skill points equal to 5 + (0.5 * playerlevel) for each level up, up to 30 points at level 50.
- - You can only store a maximum of 30 perks per level, therefore **after level 50, you must spend all your skill points at level up or you will waste some points.**
+ - You can only store a maximum of 30 skill points per level, therefore **after level 50, you must spend all your skill points at level up or you will waste some points.**
- - You can increase perks up to 25 times per level (permitting you have enough points).
+ - You can increase skills up to 25 times per level (permitting you have enough points).

 Skills Costs are as follows: